postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

 For GitLab self-managed, do the following:

-1. Enter the URL for your GitLab self-managed domain.
+1. Enter the URL of your GitLab self-managed domain.
 1. Enter your GitLab personal access token.
 When [creating your token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), make sure to select the **api**, **read_api**, **read_user**, and **write_repository** scopes.
 1. Select **Authenticate**.